How to Deploy an Android App to Google Play

 )

 PromptShip will clone your repo, run ./gradlew assembleRelease, sign the APK with a managed keystore, and upload it to the internal test track.
-Check status with:
+Check status anytime:

 get_submit_app_status(app_name: "my-android-app")